If you’re planning to visit Vietnam and want to travel by bus, read this Vietnam bus travel guide for some tips that you should know.1

 I usually book my bus tickets online with 12go, a trusted transportation company.

-Diverse, competitive fare.
-It’s easy to compare ticket prices and no longer worrying about getting overcharged with “tourist prices”.
+- Diverse, competitive fare.
+It’s easy to compare ticket prices without worrying about getting overcharged with “tourist prices.”

-Book your trip easily with confirmation procedures, extremely secure and safe payment.
-You can book at any time of the day, no need to stay up late to get tickets.
+- Book your trip easily with confirmation procedures and highly secure and safe payment.
+You can book any time of the day—no need to stay up late to get tickets.

 Tips for booking bus tickets online

-Check the right name of the location.
-Vietnamese names can be confusing and you don’t want to book your trip wrong.
+- Check the correct name of the location.
+Vietnamese names can be confusing, and you don’t want to book your trip wrong.

-Each website can have different availability of a different bus company, so check all of them if you need to.
+- Each website can have different bus company availability, so check all of them if you need to.